Robert L. Lewis Academy of Scholars

 - Potential scholarship and project funding

-Learn more about the Academy and read about three Academy alumni:
+Learn more about the Academy and read about several Academy alumni:

 How to Apply

-To be considered for admission into the Academy, submit the application along with a letter of recommendation from a faculty or community member.
+To be considered for admission into the Academy, submit the College's Common Application along with a recommendation from a faculty or community member.
 Students are accepted into the program each summer to begin the two-semester experience in the fall.

 Students are expected to be self-motivated and inspired to explore social justice topics.
 A 3.50 or higher GPA is required.
-If you are ineligible for financial assistance through the FAFSA or other financial assistance programs, you may be eligible for scholarship funds for the courses through the Robert L. Lewis Academy of Scholars program.
+If you are ineligible for financial assistance through the FAFSA or other financial assistance programs or scholarships, you may be eligible for scholarship funds for the two required courses through the Robert L. Lewis Academy of Scholars program.

 1. Complete and submit the application form below.

 2. Request a recommendation from a professor, teacher or employer who knows you and can speak to your ability to benefit from participation in the Academy.
 Ask them to complete and submit the recommendation form.